Tokenism or table stakes?

 Assumed audience:

-Anyone who has ever wanted just that one tiny thing to make the world nicer and discovered not everyone agreed how tiny it was
+Anyone who has ever wanted just that one tiny thing to make the world nicer and discovered not everyone agreed how tiny it was, nor how better it would make the world

 Content warning:

-The type of dispute that I think of as tokenism versus table stakes is a wonderful example of one of those debates that spring up in far more places than it seems would be useful, and I wish to have something to link to when discussing it.
-It arises often amongst people I care about and respect, and especially between people that I would have thought would agree with one another rather more than they do after this argument.
-Also, I want to know how to get past it, and reasoning my way through is how I might get there.
+The type of dispute that I call tokenism versus table stakes is a wonderful example of one of those debates that spring up in far more places than it seems would be useful, and I wish to have something to link to when discussing it.
+It arises often amongst people I care about and respect, and especially between people that I would have thought would agree with one another.
+I want to know how to get past it, and reasoning my way through is how I might get there.
 Spoiler alert: I do not know how to get past it, but it helps me to think it through.

-But read on for my analysis of the work that these words do for us, tokenism and table stakes, and how, all else being equal, they keep us trapped in pointless disputes at the expense of the change we want to see in the world.
+Read on for my analysis of the work that these words do for us, tokenism and table stakes, and how, all else being equal, the disputes they characterise keep us trapped in pointless loggerheads at the expense of the change we want to see in the world.

-This is not an analysis of everything going wrong with the politics of workplace fairness; see various notable articles, thinkpieces, and rants for some of that (one to start with: Dobbin and Kalev (2021)).
+This article is not an analysis of everything going wrong with the politics of workplace fairness; see various notable articles, thinkpieces, and rants for some of that (one to start with: Dobbin and Kalev (2021)).
 This is about rhetoric, how arguments work and the particular way they fail.
-This is one candidate piece of the puzzle explaining why even well-disposed alliances can fail to be better at change.
-There are some case studies about particular examples of workplace fairness, which is where this dispute most often arises.
+It is one candidate piece of the puzzle explaining why even well-disposed alliances can fail to be better at change.
+There are some case studies about particular examples of workplace fairness, which is where this dispute most often arises, but i think generalization should be obvious.

-UPDATE 2: I think I would also like to talk about this in terms of decision theory.
+I think I would also like to talk about this in terms of decision theory, and pluralist institutions.

 1 Setting

-The stylised dispute I want to get at concerns a certain type of discussion about what gesture could address an unfair situation.
+The stylised dispute I would like to get at concerns a certain type of discussion about what symbolic gesture could address an unfair situation.
 Let us start with a contrived example so that we can detach this from the specific triggers that all the many real examples in the world have.

 Suppose I live in the land of Plard, where most people have green hair; but I have purple hair because my people have immigrated from Spongia, where purple hair is vastly more common.
 This makes me easily identifiable as an outsider.
 Spongians are generally low status in Plard and have a hard time getting good jobs; we are frequently discriminated against.
 I argue the reasons that we Spongians don’t get good jobs in Plard are prejudice and systemic factors, such as our exclusion from high-status networks, keep us out of there.
 I would like to redress this imbalance.
 Some Plardians argue that we Spongians are stupid or lazy or incompetent, of course, but I think they are wrong.
 We are not angels or geniuses either, necessarily.
 But that is kind of beside the point.
 I contend that, on average, Spongians get worse opportunities and responsibilities than our skills merit, however it is justified.
 I will even go farther and advocate that a more diverse and equitable workplace will benefit everyone in the long run, including Plardians.
 Further, looking prejudiced is a public relations problem for our business and that gives us some leverage to persuade them to change to make it better for us Spongians.
 And hey, maybe they even want to change because they feel it is the right thing to do, who knows?
 I have persuaded the top brass in our firm, including you, to come to the negotiating table with my small delegation of Spongians, who want to spend this leverage wisely on improving Plardian/Spongian inequities, starting right here in our very own workplace.